VagnerDomingues/electron-session-manager/README.md

 ```

 ### Build All Examples at Once
+**run through all preconfigured .env and package.json from config folder**

-This boilerplate includes a powerful feature to automatically build **all** example PWAs in one command:
+Electron Session Manager includes a script to automatically build **all** example PWAs in one command:

 #### Build All Examples for Windows
 ```bash